As of 2026, four main M*A*S*H cast members remain alive: Alan Alda (90), Jamie Farr (91), Mike Farrell (86), and Gary Burghoff (82).

-There was a time when cable TV had better shows than non-stop reality content like 16 and Pregnant, American Pickers, or The Bachelorette
+There was a time when cable TV had better shows than non-stop reality content like 16 and Pregnant, American Pickers, or The Bachelorette.

-From 1972 to 1983, M*A*S*H ruled the cable TV.
+From 1972 to 1983, M*A*S*H ruled cable TV.
 The American-style show had a unique premise that has always found fans in each generation since it first aired.

 M*A*S*H was about the medical unit in the army serving the country in the Korean war.
 The iconic series was a comedy, but it had some deeply emotional moments that fans still talk about.